apache/pinot/README.md

 | `?`  | Other value (determined via roll-up algorithm) |
 | `!`  | All explicit values (includes `?` but not constitutent values of `?` |

 If a dimension is left unspecified in the query string, `*` is assumed.
+If neither time constraint is specified, the aggregate is performed across all time.

 A more concrete example: